Skip to main content

 Help ILAO open opportunities for justice

 Only attorneys and Department of Justice (DOJ) accredited representatives can give people legal advice.
-DOJ representatives can only give legal advice on immigration law, no other kind of law.
+DOJ accredited representatives can only give legal advice on immigration law, no other kind of law.

 Lawyers and DOJ representatives can:

-• Give you legal advice,
+• Give legal advice,

 What is a public notary in the US?
+Copy link to this question The link has been copied. ×

-In many other countries, a notary (notario in Spanish) has legal training.
 In the US, notaries do not have legal training and cannot give legal advice.

 Most notaries in the US can: